mattermost/docs/source/deployment/on-boarding.rst

 **3. Enable Automatically Extended Sessions**

-Keep your desktop and mobile users logged in and refresh user sessions automatically by configuring the following: **System Console > Sessions > Extend session length with activity**: ``true``.
+Keep your desktop and mobile users logged in and refresh user sessions automatically by setting **System Console > Sessions > Extend session length with activity** to ``true``.
 See the `Extend session length with activity <https://docs.mattermost.com/administration/config-settings.html#extend-session-length-with-activity>`__ configuration settings documentation for details.

 **4. Enable Full Content Push Notifications**